 We have been reading a series of books about what at first appeared to be unrelated topics.
 Neuroscience, talent (or the lack thereof), checklists, decision-making, and high-performance teams (see list below).
 Many of these books will already be familiar to you – that is, if you are a ‘Business’ and ‘Self Help’ book junkie like I am.

 While not a common theme on the face of each book – an underlying principle in all of them is the importance of mistakes and errors.

 Some couch the importance of mistakes in the guise of ‘deliberate practice’, some focus on ‘mistakes to be avoided’, while others talk about the ‘process of learning’.
 But fundamentally they are all talking about the same thing: mistakes and errors – plain and simple.

 ‘Deliberate practice’ is the process of pushing the boundaries of your abilities just past your own competence – so you make mistakes, and then deliberately correct those mistakes – and thereby improve your skill.
 Folklore (and in fact the scientists) now tell us that it takes in excess of 10,000 hours of this type of deliberate practice to get any good at something.
 While many refer to the ‘10,000 hour’ requirement, other schools of thought push back on this concept, and point out that you can actually improve quite quickly and reach a level of competence in a much shorter period of time – provided your practice is the deliberate type, rather than just doing the same thing over and over again.
 (See, for example, Peak) You need to push beyond your current level of competence – and make mistakes.

-The third group of books on neuroscience (and how we learn) are the most interesting in this series – because they tell us actually what a “mistake” is – and how it benefits us.
+The third group of books on neuroscience (and how we learn) is the most interesting in this series – because they tell us actually what a “mistake” is – and how it benefits us.
 They also explain why reading about someone else’s mistake is rarely useful in developing a new skill (although sometimes comforting).